 Our team knows education and development.
 We are teachers, communicators, and innovators who bring powerful insights into pressing problems.

-Perpetual brings experience in machine learning, data visualization, programming, and statistical analysis.
+Perpetual brings experience in machine learning, data analytics, and education research.
 Previously, she was a data analyst for the Office of Evaluation, Research, and Accountability at the School District of Philadelphia.
-She also served as a research associate at the Center for American Progress.
-Perpetual has also served as an Emerson Fellow of National Policy for the University of Pennsylvania's Netter Center for Community Partnerships, housed at the Institute of Educational Leadership in Washington, DC.
+She also served as a research associate at the Center for American Progress and an Emerson Fellow of National Policy for the University of Pennsylvania's Netter Center for Community Partnerships.

-Perpetual received her undergraduate degree in Philosophy, Politics, and Economics from the University of Pennsylvania and her master's degree in Computer and Information Technology from the University of Pennsylvania.
+Perpetual was recently selected as one of Worth Magazine's Worthy 100, a distinction honoring 100 people making an impact across various industries and sectors.
+She received her undergraduate degree in Philosophy, Politics, and Economics from the University of Pennsylvania and her master's degree in Computer and Information Technology from the University of Pennsylvania.
+She can be reached at email@example.com.

 Meg Benner brings experience in strategy, program development, and policy.
 Previously, she worked as a senior director at Leadership for Educational Equity where she oversaw a team that managed policy workshops and fellowships.